Leatt Airflex Pro Review

 Fit and Comfort

-The Airflex Pro deliver a nice fit — snug without feeling like they are constricting your blood flow.
+The Airflex Pro deliver a nice fit — snug without feeling like they are constricting blood flow.
+They come in 5 sizes, S-XXL, so there should be a size for most riders.
+We measured our legs and used Leatt's size chart before ordering and found it to be accurate.
+The pads slip on and have no adjustments.
 The upper cuff is slightly looser than the lower.
-Neoprene textured bands on the inside of the upper and lower leg openings work well.
-These pads stay in place brilliantly and don't tend to spin or slip at all.
+Silicone leg grippers on the inside of the upper and lower leg openings work well.
+They stay in place brilliantly and don't tend to spin or slip at all.

-The Airflex Pro pads are also comfortable.
-They can't match the comfort levels of the super airy options that emphasize comfort and pedal-friendliness over protection.
-They also have a thicker and thus heftier feel than the light-middleweight knee pads.
-While these pads have a bigger and thicker feel, they are still plenty comfortable.
-On hot days, you may want to take them off after a few hours, but there are no areas of pressure or irritation.
+The Airflex Pro pads are also quite comfortable.
+That said, they can't match the comfort levels of the super airy options that emphasize comfort and pedal-friendliness over protection.
+They have a slightly thicker and heftier feel than the lightweight knee pads.
+But, while these pads have a bigger and thicker feel, they are still plenty comfortable.
+During testing, we kept them on for 3-hour long pedal fests with no hot spots or irritation to speak of.
+The main armor patch is contoured nicely, and they stay in place impressively well.
+They do feel a bit clammy on hot days, but that is the case with virtually all knee pads.
+Considering their protection level, we think they breathe relatively well.

 One minor qualm about the Airflex Pro is that we wish the overall sleeve length was a bit longer at the top of the pad.
 If the top of the sleeve extended another 2-3-inches, it would eliminate all concerns of pad gap.
 Pad gap occurs when there is skin showing between the bottom of the shorts and the top of the knee pad.